AFXR17light/tiny-link/README.md

+tiny link service (๑• . •๑) ✨

-Forked from https://github.com/crazypeace/Url-Shorten-Worker, for private use.
+Forked from https://github.com/crazypeace/Url-Shorten-Worker, modified for private use.